At Summiteers, everyone contributes to the future of the office

 From scratch

-When Nelissen joined in the spring of 2020 joined Summiteers he was soon allowed to contribute ideas about the firm's strategy — even when he was still an intern.
+When Nelissen joined Summiteers in the spring of 2020 he was qallowed to contribute ideas about the firm's strategy — even when he was still an intern.
 “Back then, there was even less on the shelf.
 In recent years, I have therefore been able to help develop our strategy in various areas, including marketing, recruitment and employer branding.”

 “These are different areas than where we are usually active on an assignment,” he says.
 “So it's a great opportunity to dive into relatively new topics!
-We are now implementing the plans and it gives energy to see that we are reaping the benefits.”
+We are now implementing the plans and it's energizing to see that we are reaping the benefits.”

 Nelissen was also involved in setting up the cooperation between Summiteers and Maisters.
 “Maisters is a development program where young professionals learn the intricacies of management consulting.
 Summiteers provides guidance to the Maisters and part of the training program.
 I was able to help shape this from the start.
 It was special to be able to contribute to a completely new concept and build it 'from scratch'.”